-With a sad heart, we place Mganga on an Underwhelming list, as he is one of the favorite champ of ours.
+With a sad heart, I place Mganga on an Underwhelming rank of Arena of Valor Tier List, as he is one of the favorite champ mines.

 Disclaimer: This tier list is an attempt on representing the current metagame.
 As with any metagame, the status of elements involved is always shifting and depends on many factors.
 If you think some of the heroes are not placed correctly, let us know either in comments below, or create a build of your own via this .

-As a consequence of meta-game shift, buffs/nerfs, or gameplay changes, few champions have gone up the ladder:
+As a consequence of meta-game shift, buffs/nerfs, or gameplay changes, few characters have gone up the ladder:

 Natalya (better range, and now feels a lot more oppressive), Teemee (potential great reduction in cooldown for the major ability as well as buffs to a reworked support items which fits Teemee perfectly), Preyta (sheer amount of wave clear and push fits in the new meta insanely well), Ormarr (pushed toward tanky builds and with new support items, Ormar is not only able to control and deal damage but now to survive as well). .

 In order to refine the value of this list, we have decided to make a tier list for each role (Middle, DS lane, Drake, Jungle, Support).
 Since we have already released Tier List builder creating a specific list is the much easier process now and following this text we are linking 5 lists for all 5 roles.